Thomas Morley

-Thomas Morley (1557 – early October 1602) was an English composer, theorist, singer and organist of the Renaissance.
+Thomas Morley (1557 – early October 1602) was an English composer, theorist, singer and organist of late Renaissance music.
 He was one of the foremost members of the English Madrigal School.
 Referring to the strong Italian influence on the English madrigal, The New Grove Dictionary of Music and Musicians states that Morley was "chiefly responsible for grafting the Italian shoot on to the native stock and initiating the curiously brief but brilliant flowering of the madrigal that constitutes one of the most colourful episodes in the history of English music."

 Living in London at the same time as Shakespeare, Morley was the most famous composer of secular music in Elizabethan England.
 He and Robert Johnson are the composers of the only surviving contemporary settings of verse by Shakespeare.

 Morley was active in church music as a singer, composer and organist at St Paul's Cathedral.
 He was also involved in music publishing.
 From 1598 up to his death he held a printing patent (a type of monopoly).
 He used the monopoly in partnership with professional music printers such as Thomas East.

-Life
+Life and career

 Morley was born in Norwich, the son of a brewer.
 Most likely he was a singer in the local cathedral from his boyhood, and he became master of choristers there in 1583.
 He may have been a Roman Catholic, but he was able to avoid prosecution as a recusant, and there is evidence that he may have been an informer on the activities of Roman Catholics.

 It is believed that Morley moved from Norwich to London sometime before 1574 to be a chorister at St. Paul's Cathedral.
 Around this time, he studied with William Byrd, whom he named as his mentor in his 1597 publication A Plain and Easie Introduction to Practicall Musicke.
 Byrd also taught Morley's contemporary, Peter Philips.
 In 1588 he received his bachelor's degree from the University of Oxford, and shortly thereafter was employed as organist at St. Paul's in London.
 His young son died the following year in 1589.
 He and his wife Susan had three more children between 1596 and 1600.

 In 1588 Nicholas Yonge published his Musica transalpina, the collection of Italian madrigals fitted with English texts, which touched off the explosive and colourful vogue for madrigal composition in England.
 Morley found his compositional direction at this time, and shortly afterwards began publishing his own collections of madrigals (11 in all).

 Morley lived for a time in the same parish as Shakespeare, and a connection between the two has been long speculated, but never proven.
 His famous setting of "It was a lover and his lass" from As You Like It has never been established as having been used in a performance of Shakespeare's play during the playwright's lifetime.
 However, given that the song was published in 1600, there is evidently a possibility that it was used in stage performances.